FridaysForFuture has yet again protested to demand Climate Justice. On March 19 we returned with fresh calls, new ideas and bolder actions.

 Read our Press Release in many languages!

-We need everyone to share the date.
+We need everyone to share the past strike.

 Find graphics, sharepixs and more to spread the message!